 The Spruce / Evgeniya Vlasova

-One of the cascading trees (a form that adds summer and fall interest to the yard), weeping higan is one of the most commonly grown ornamental cherry trees.
-At 30 ft. in height at maturity, it's considered moderate to tall in height for a pink flowering tree.
-Glossy green leaves turn yellow in fall for added interest.
+One of the cascading trees (a form that adds summer and fall interest to the yard), weeping higan (Prunus x subhirtella 'Pendula') is one of the most commonly grown ornamental cherry trees.
+It grows at a moderate rate (1 foot a year), reaches 20 to 30 ft. in height at maturity, and it's considered moderate to tall in height for a pink flowering tree.
+Glossy green leaves turn yellow in the fall for added interest.

 - Soil Needs: Average, medium moisture, well-draining